Grab gets $2B from Didi and SoftBank to fuel bid to defeat Uber in Southeast Asia

 Didi said the round could expand by $500 million more with input from other existing backers and new investors, too.
 A Grab representative confirmed that SoftBank’s Vision fund is not part of the current commitment, that is company from SoftBank Group Corp.

-A source confirmed that this new money gives Grab a valuation of more than $6 billion.
+A source confirmed that this new money gives Grab a post-money valuation of more than $6 billion.
 That’s more than double the $3 billion valuation that Grab commanded from its most recent round of funding in September 2016, when it raised $750 million.

 “We are delighted to deepen our strategic partnership with DiDi and SoftBank.
 We’re encouraged that these two visionary companies share our optimism for the future of Southeast Asia and its on-demand transportation and payments markets, and recognize that Grab is ideally positioned to capitalize on the massive market opportunities,” said Anthony Tan, group CEO and co-founder.